mia-hlynchuk/movies-viz/README.md

 	`python get_more_info.py {year}`

 ## Sorting the Data
+Assign ids to the movies and actors.
+There are two ways.
+Both options will produce `actors.json` It will store only the actors and the references to the movies they were in.

+### Option 1
+First add ids directly to the movies_list_ files.
+This is good if you want to use the files individually.

 In the terminal:
 	`python loading_json_data.py {year} {movie id}`

-For the year specified assign ids to the movies and actors.
-The starting out movie id will be the one specified in the terminal.
-Also, this will produce `actors.json` It will store only the actors and references to the movies they were in.
+For the {year} specified assign ids to the movies and actors.
+The starting out {movie id} will be the one specified in the terminal.

-Combine all the year files into `all_movies.json`
+Then combine all the movies_list_ files into `all_movies.json`

 In the terminal:
 	`python merge_files.py`

+### Option 2
+First combine all the movies_list_ files into `all_movies.json`

+In the terminal:
+	`python merge_files.py`

+Then add the ids, but they will be added to the `all_movies.json` file only.
+The movies_list_ files will not be affected.

+In the terminal:
+	`python add_ids.py`

 ## Formatting the data
 Create `force_data.json` for the D3 Force Layout graph